What is gangrene?

 How is gangrene diagnosed?

 If you have symptoms of gangrene, your healthcare provider will give you a physical exam.
-He or she will check for signs of tissue death.
-He or she may also ask you about any chronic health problems you have that could be linked to the gangrene.
+They will check for signs of tissue death.
+They may also ask you about any chronic health problems you have that could be linked to the gangrene.

 Your healthcare provider may also want to do lab tests to check for gangrene.
-A higher than normal amount of white blood cells can mean you have an infection.
+A higher than normal number of white blood cells can mean you have an infection.
 Your healthcare provider may take samples of tissue or fluid from the affected area and your blood to look at in the lab.
-If your healthcare provider thinks you may have internal gangrene, he or she may order imaging tests or surgery to find out for sure.
+If your healthcare provider thinks you may have internal gangrene, they may order imaging tests or surgery to find out for sure.

 How is gangrene treated?